imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 - Go Ethereum: [Go Testing](https://pkg.go.dev/testing#Benchmark) package
 - Nethermind: [DotNetBenchmark](https://benchmarkdotnet.org/articles/overview.html)

 These tools were selected as industry standards for respective languages.
-They all minimize influence and variability of: caching, warmups, memory allocation, garbage collection, process management, external programs impact and clock measurements.
-If configured properly, these tools helps to alleviate the unfavorable impacts of cache, warm-up and garbage collector.
+They all minimize influence and variability of: caching, warmups, memory allocation, garbage collection, process management, external programs impact and clock measurements.If configured properly, these tools helps to alleviate the unfavorable impacts of cache, warm-up and garbage collector.

+We use benchmarking tools in addition to the main measurements methods.
+This helps us to confirm that negative impacts have been accurately taken into the account.

 ### EVM engine overhead cost
 Not only each instruction bears a cost, but also contract preparation has some impact.
 For simple functions the cost of preparation can exceed the actual execution cost.
 Therefore it is necessary to estimate it correctly.

 These certain 'preparation' steps are executed with every bytecode.
 They are performed no matter how long or complicated the bytecode is.
 This tend to be constant, so the longer program takes, the more negligible it becomes.
 Ideally the cost of overhead should be estimated and expressed in the same units as opcodes cost.

+#### Overhead cost estimation method
+To estimate the overhead we propose to calculate overall execution time of programs made of `PUSHx` and `POP` pairs.
+We increase the number of pairs from 1 to 100.
+Knowing how the program cost increases we can calculate the base (overhead) cost.
+Additionally the same programs are to be measured with the `STOP` opcode prefix.
+This will terminate the program on the first instruction, giving us the the cost of overhead + single instruction.
+Then we will also we will also excute random programs with and without `STOP` prefix.
+This method will also serve to prove the hypothesis that the overhead does not depend on the length or the complexity of the bytecode.

 #### Geth code analysis
 The list below shows sequences that _might_ contribute towards additional cost of each bytecode execution: